TerminalGamez/Znake/README.md

-# Tetriz
+# Znake

-Tetris for linux terminal.
+Snake for linux terminal.

 How to run:
 ./znake